 5. Protect Your Digital Assets

-You probably have more assets than you think, especially those stored digitally.
+You probably have more assets than you think, especially assets stored digitally.
 Digital assets can include things like:

 Without a will, your digital footprint may be difficult for your loved ones to access after you’re gone.
 A will allows you to specify who should manage your accounts and assets so they can properly memorialize your profiles, preserve sentimental digital items, and handle any financial or legal matters associated with your online presence.
 Designating a “digital executor” in your will to oversee this process can be especially helpful.